 On most machines, the payout for a Royal Flush increases dramatically when you bet the maximum five coins.
-So instead of playing a 25-cent machine and betting one coin, play a nickel machine and bet the max.
+So instead of playing a 25-cent machine and betting one coin, play a nickel machine and go for the max.
 Same cost, increased payouts.
 Easy-peasy.

 Use Optimal (or Near-Optimal) Strategies

 Each machine has a best way to play your cards, depending on the game and the paytable.
 You can use online calculators to figure out these strategies.
-Near-optimal play will get you most of the way without taxing your brain too much, but for maximum returns, try learning the optimal strategies – use the Practice Play mode to hone your skills for free.
+Near-optimal play will get you most of the way without taxing your brain too much, but for maximum returns, try learning the optimal strategies.

 Manage Your Bankroll